-We examined the point-of-purchase surveys for 51 of the largest US retailers, finding that retailers like Amazon and Wal-Mart waste customers’ time—and their own—with critically flawed surveys.
+We examined the point-of-purchase surveys for 51 of the largest US retailers, finding that retailers like Nordstrom and Wal-Mart waste customers’ time—and their own—with critically flawed satisfaction surveys.

 The two biggest problems: